tansaku/capybara-browserstack/README.md

 ### Running your tests
 * To run a single test, run `bundle exec rake single`
+* To run local tests, run `bundle exec rake local`
 * To run parallel tests, run `bundle exec rake parallel`

-* To run local tests, run `bundle exec rake local`
+ Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)

 ## Notes
 * You can view your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)